-The Iowa Commission on Volunteer Service (ICVS) is a state agency whose mission is to improve lives, strengthen communities, and foster civic engagement through service and volunteering.
-The ICVS and its partner agencies work with organizations on three main fronts.
+The Iowa Commission on Volunteer Service (ICVS), also known as Volunteer Iowa, is a state agency whose mission is to improve lives, strengthen communities, and foster civic engagement through service and volunteering.
+Volunteer Iowa and its partner agencies work with organizations on three main fronts.
 The first is to help them develop quality programs that use service as a strategy to fulfill their missions and address Iowa’s greatest areas of need.
 The second is helping organizations employ strategies to engage Iowans in their communities.
 The third is to build the volunteer infrastructure to allow service to happen.

-One tool used by the ICVS is the AmeriCorps VISTA project.
-This document helps outline what you need to know as a partner site.
-If you have any additional questions, please feel free to contact the ICVS VISTA Project Coordinator or VISTA Leader at any time.
+One tool used by Volunteer Iowa is the AmeriCorps VISTA project.
+This document helps outline what you need to know as a host site.
+If you have any additional questions, please feel free to contact the Volunteer Iowa VISTA Program Officer at any time.

 About AmeriCorps VISTA

 AmeriCorps is a national service program that allows individuals to commit a significant amount of time to serving their community.
 AmeriCorps is often referred to as the domestic Peace Corps, because rather than going abroad, AmeriCorps members help address problems here in the U.S. The AmeriCorps VISTA (Volunteers in Service to America) program began during the War on Poverty of the 1960s and remains the poverty-fighting branch of AmeriCorps.
 All VISTA placements support the overall goal of eliminating poverty.
 As a host site applicant, you should be prepared to articulate how the position you are proposing to create will help address poverty-related issues in Iowa and/or your local community.
 If you are in need of AmeriCorps members or volunteers for other types of service activities, please contact Volunteer Iowa to discuss your options.